PittNAIL/glaucoma_followup/README.md

 ## Contact

 For questions or collaboration opportunities, please contact the PittNAIL research group.

----

-**Note**: This repository is part of ongoing research at the University of Pittsburgh's NAIL (Neuro AI & Language) Lab, focused on clinical natural language processing for ophthalmology.